 You are financially liable for your registered classes.
 Please see the section below titled Financial Liability for more information.

 Dropping, Adding, Withdrawing & Course Cancellation

-In order not to be cancelled from your pre-registered classes, a student must have been deferred by the Financial Aid office, be paid in full, or have enrolled in the Tuition Installment Plan (TIP) through Student Account Services by the due date.
-Students that fail to meet one of the above criteria will be cancelled from all pre-registered classes.
-Cancelled students that re-register will automatically be charged a re-registration fee.
+Tuition and fees for each semester are due by the first day of classes.
+You must have been deferred by the Financial Aid office, be paid in full, or have enrolled in the Tuition Installment Plan (TIP) through Student Account Services by the first day of classes.

-A student must first apply to SUNY Erie by completing an online application.
-Once a student has been accepted, they must register with the Registrar’s office and submit the Cross Registration form supplied to them by their home college.
-If a student does not submit the cross-registration form at the time of registration, the student will be billed for the course.
-Students that drop below full-time status at their home institution will be responsible for tuition costs.
+Apply to SUNY Erie by completing an online application.
+Once you have been accepted, you must register with the Registrar’s office and submit the Cross Registration form supplied by your home college.
+If you do not submit the cross-registration form at the time of registration, you will be billed for the course.
+If you drop below full-time status at your home institution, you will be responsible for tuition costs.

-- Students may register for up to six (6) credit hours including lab.
+- You may register for up to six (6) credit hours including lab.

 - Class registration is based on the availability of space within the class.

-- Students must prove permanent residency in New York State for 12 months and Erie County for the six months prior to the start of the semester.
-Or provide an Out-of-County Certificate (hyperlink to Issuu) if the student’s residency is out of Erie County, but in New York State.
+- You must prove permanent residency in New York State for 12 months and Erie County for the six months prior to the start of the semester; or provide an Out-of-County Certificate (hyperlink to Issuu) if your residency is out of Erie County, but in New York State.
 All residents living out of Erie County must supply a certificate of residence to Student Account Services by October 1 for the Fall semester or February 15 for the Spring semester to have the out-of-county charge waived.